fadihboubati/country-info-finder/README.md

     + languages: Array of Language objects
     + currencies: Array of Currency objects

+    for the first request, will get the data from the api, and save it in the database
+    for the next request, will get the data from the database
     - Query parameters
         - name: String
         - cca2: string